reqnroll/Reqnroll/docs/Execution/Test-Results.md

 ## Test Fails due to Missing, Pending or Improperly Configured Bindings

 A test can fail if the test logic (bindings) have not yet been implemented (or are configured improperly).
-By default, this is reported as an “inconclusive” result, although you can [configure](../Installation/Configuration.md) how SpecFlow behaves in this case.
+By default, this is reported as an “inconclusive” result, although you can [configure](../Installation/Configuration.md) how Reqnroll behaves in this case.

 **Note:** Some unit test frameworks do not support inconclusive result.
 In this case the problem is reported as an error instead.